PyLops/pylops/docs/source/addingsolver.rst

 minutes (or even hours to run), we don't want to leave a user waiting for hours before they can tell if the solver has done something meaningful.
 To avoid such scenario, we can implement so called `_print_*` methods where ``*=solver, setup, step, finalize`` that print on screen some useful information (e.g., first value of the current estimate, norm of residual, etc.).
-The ``solver`` and ``finalize`` print are alreadly implemented in the base class, the other two must be implemented when creating a new solver.
+The ``solver`` and ``finalize`` print are already implemented in the base class, the other two must be implemented when creating a new solver.
 When these methods are implemented and a user passes ``show=True`` to the associated method, our solver will provide such information on screen throughout the inverse process.
 To better understand how to write such methods, we suggest to look into the source code of the CG method.

 Finally, to be backward compatible with versions of PyLops `<v2.0.0`, we also want to create a function with the same name of the class-based solver (but in small letters) which simply instantiates the solver and runs it.
-As mentioned before, this function belongs to a different file whose name is the same of that of the corresponding class-based solver without the ending ``c``.
+This function is usually placed in the same file of the class-based solver and snake_case should be used for its name.
 This function generally takes all the mandatory and optional parameters of the solver as input and returns some of the most valuable properties of the class-based solver object.
 An example for `CG` is:

 .. code-block:: python